 ⓵ Conduct two interviews, perform Brand Review and market research, and create Brand Strategy workbook, tailored to Rosa's needs.

-⓶ Use Brand Strategy workbook (which I created) and subsequent meetings with Rosa to create Umbrella Brand that houses all three previous brands, gives her room to grow and increase impact, captures her core values and message, and houses her thought leadership.
+⓶ Use Brand Strategy workbook and subsequent meetings with Rosa to create Umbrella Brand that houses all three previous brands, gives her room to grow, increases impact, captures her core values and message, and houses her thought leadership.

 The Climate Designers Party Program